|Funding Program:||Investment Road and Rail Program

 The project will reduce the number and severity of crashes on this section of the Bruce Highway through the addition of lanes and intersection improvements.
 This will reduce the potential for rear end crashes resulting from stop-start traffic and accidents resulting from significant speed differences between adjacent lanes.
 The intersection improvements will mitigate the major conflicts currently occurring at the southern approach to the Bruce Highway and Mackay - Bucasia Road intersection.

-Construction is expected to commence in mid 2019 and is scheduled for completion in late 2021, weather permitting.
+Construction is expected to commence in early 2020 and is scheduled for completion in mid 2022, weather permitting.

 Disclaimer: The material contained in this site is made available